theonjs/theon/README.md

 #### Entity#render([ entity ])

-Render the current entity.
-This method is mostly used internally.
+Render all the entities, from current to root entity.

-#### Entity#renderAll([ entity ])
+#### Entity#renderEntity([ entity ])

-Render all the entities, from current to root parent.
+Render the current entity, without rendering parent entities.
 This method is mostly used internally.

 ### Request([ ctx ])